a-bissell/app13.info/_posts/2026-06-12-anatomy-of-a-robot-worm.md

 ### The Trigger

-The payload is on the target.
-It's bound to a hotkey.
+The payload is on the target and bound to a hotkey.
 Now it needs to execute without a physical controller.

 The worm publishes a `WirelessController_` struct to `rt/wirelesscontroller` via DDS multicast.
 The struct has `keys=2050`, the bitmask for L1+Y. The `programming_actuator` process reads this topic and executes the bound payload as root.

-No signature, no nonce, no physical controller required.
 A few bytes of UDP multicast and we are off to the races.

 ### The Cycle